5pence/demoForYorks/readme.md

 #### Bugs

 Modal did not work on iPhone so i did a,b and c to fix it a now it does after manual testing again

+## Deployment

+- Discuss how you used Git to track your building progress
+- Discuss how to activated Github Pages to make your site live.